webdevpraveen/confession-wall/README.md

 ##  Project Vision

-Many people—especially students—have thoughts they cannot easily express in public or on traditional social media.
+Many people especially students have thoughts they cannot easily express in public or on traditional social media.

 This project aims to create a **low-pressure digital space** where:
 - identity is not required